Welcome to the lab for Clinical

 Our main research theme is using advanced brain scanning, electrophysiological techniques and neuromodulation techniques to map the structure and function of the human brain.
 We are particularly involved in studying the neurological disorders and developing novel neuromodulation treatments.

-The Lab for Auditory and Integrative Neuroscience is part of the School of Behavioral and Brain Sciences of the University of Texas at Dallas and was set up in 2013 when Sven Vanneste was appointed.
-We have lab space at the Callier Center, close to Dallas.
-We have active collaborations with the different Labs at UTD.
+The Lab for Clincal and Integrative Neuroscience is part of the School of Behavioral and Brain Sciences of the University of Texas at Dallas.
+We have lab space at the Callier Center for cummunication disorders and the Center for Brain Health, close to Dallas as well on main campus.
+We have active collaborations with different Labs at UTD.
 We also have several external collaborations involving the Center for Excellent of Surgery at the University of Otago in New Zealand and the University Hospital of the University of Texas at Southwestern as well as various groups in Europe, Asia and the US.

 Lab for Clinical & Integrative Neuroscience, School of Behavioral and Brain Sciences, University of Texas at Dallas © 2016